 The Arthur Kill 40 foot channel deepening contract was awarded in December 2014 with construction that began in 2015.
 The contract area is between Richmond County, N.Y./borough of Staten Island, N.Y.C. and Linden, Union County, N.J.
 This contract will provide for more efficient transit to and from the Phillips 66 refinery located in Linden.
 Construction could involve drilling and blasting of shale bedrock, in deepening the existing 35 foot channel to 40 feet.

-In addition to the direct and significant project navigation benefits, this project has helped remediate numerous existing landfills and brown fields in the region, restore critical lost wetland marshes and aquatic habitats, created numerous fish reefs along both states coasts, and many other productive, useful outputs.
+In addition to the direct and significant project navigation benefits, this contract has helped remediate numerous existing landfills and brown fields in the region, restore critical lost wetland marshes and aquatic habitats, created numerous fish reefs along both states coasts, and many other productive, useful outputs.

 Video: NY and NJ Harbor Deepening Project Comprehensive overview